Understand why you've been charged

 - Authorisation request: This is a request between our billing system and the bank that issued your credit card.
 It happens nearly every time that a payment is made, and the request appears as a pending amount that's identical to an already processed charge.
 These requests normally disappear within several days, although this can vary by bank.

 - Double charge: An error can cause a double charge, which means that your account is billed twice for the same amount, and neither charge is marked as pending on your statement.

 If your bank statement shows a double charge, or if it shows an authorisation request that doesn't go away on its own, contact your bank for help.

-Make sure that you review your outstanding balance by clicking the gear icon then Billing & payments.
+Make sure that you review your outstanding balance by clicking the tool icon then Billing & payments.
 See if both payments are there and the balance is correct.
 If they are, there's no need to contact Google.

 Internet search traffic fluctuates from day to day.
 To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 2x more interactions in one day than your daily budget specifies.
 We call this overdelivery.